The JOBS Act Made CRE Crowdfunding Possible

 For those ready to dip their toe into CRE investing, opportunity abounds.

 At Pioneer Realty Capital we always offer a personal level of service and expert advisory to investors and owners of commercial real estate.
 As experts in the industry, we constantly remain aware of CRE finance trends and investment opportunities.
-If you’re interested in a commercial real estate loan for any commercial property nationwide or need advice for your CRE financing, call 682-518-9416 to speak to a financial expert.
+If you’re interested in a commercial real estate loan for any commercial property nationwide or need advice for your CRE financing, call 682-518-9416 to speak to a commercial real estate financing professional today.